mandelsoft/spiff/README.md

 Additionally to the tags explicitly set by tag markers, there are implicit document tags given by the document index during the processing of a (multi-document) template.
-The implicit document tags are qualified with the prefix `doc:`.
+The implicit document tags are qualified with the prefix `doc.`.
 This prefix should not be used to own tags in the documents

 e.g.: